simdjson/simdjson/doc/ondemand.md

 - Another established approach is a event-based approach (like SAX, SAJ).
 - Another popular approach is the schema-based deserialization model.

-We propose an approach that is as easy to use and as flexible as the DOM approach, yet as fast and efficient as the schema-based or event-based approaches.
+We propose an approach that is as easy  to use and often as flexible as the DOM approach, yet as fast and efficient as the schema-based or event-based approaches.
 We call this new approach "On Demand".
 The simdjson On Demand API offers a familiar, friendly DOM API and provides the performance of just-in-time parsing on top of the simdjson superior performance.

 To achieve ease of use, we mimicked the *form* of a traditional DOM API: you can iterate over arrays, look up fields in objects, and extract native values like `double`, `uint64_t`, `string` and `bool`.

 To achieve performance, we introduced some key limitations that make the DOM API *streaming*: array/object iteration cannot be restarted, and fields must be looked up in order, and string/number values can only be parsed once.
+If these limitations are acceptable to you, the On Demand API could help you write maintainable applications with a computation efficiency that is difficult to surpass.

 A code example illustrates our API from a programmer's point of view: